-Better: “We continue to have gear breaking at our campus in Delaware.”
+Better: “We continue to have gear breaking at our Xxxxx Campus.”

 Avoid: “They had another record day in Mt.
 Vernon!”

 Better: “We had another record day in Mt.
 Vernon!”

 Location Specific Communication:

 Inevitably, each campus will need to refer to itself when communicating to the public (written or printed).
 While referring to a specific campus to the people of that campus, please refer to “Lifepoint” as that is the context that people are already in.
 Referring to “Lifepoint – campus” creates further separation of our one church philosophy.
 Again, thinking with a franchise mentality helps.
 When you go to Wendys, you are going to Wendys; not Wendys – Lewis Center.
 These guidelines apply to both written and verbal communication.

 In cases where we must distinguish the campus, the preferred way of describing a campus is:

 “Lifepoint Church – Lewis Center Campus”

 or in the case of a ministry name: “Lifepoint Kids – Delaware Campus”.